 We think it’s important to be aware of the whole picture.
 In order to find out for real the environmental impact of our paper, we initiated an objective study from the Swedish Environmental Research Institute, IVL.
 In the study, paper based on both fresh and recycled fibres were evaluated using the Life Cycle Assessment (LCA) methodology, comparing fresh fibre-based paper produced in Sweden with recycled-based paper produced with German production conditions.
 The study looked at the environmental impact of one kilogramme of direct mail flyers, comparing flyers made from Holmen Paper products (Holmen VIEW and Holmen UNIQ) with flyers based on recycled paper from Germany.

 A life cycle analysis creates an overall picture of the extent of the product's total environmental impact throughout its life cycle - from raw material extraction and production to waste management including all transports along the way.
 IVL, who are renown for their life-cycle analyses, used the Circular Footprint Formula which is developed within the Product Environmental Footprint (PEF) program at the request of the European Commission.
 To verify the quality of the study, it has also been subjected to a third-party review.

 In summary, the study shows that paper from fresh fibres actually has a lower environmental impact in several aspects.
 Not least in the emission categories: when comparing climate impact (CO2 eq.), eutrophication and acidification the difference between fresh and recycled fibres is significant.
-And under the condition that recycled material carries with it some of the environmental impact that was created earlier in its life, paper made in Sweden of fresh fibre from sustainably used forests has a lower environmental impact than German recycled paper.
+When produced where the environmental impact of producing electricity is low, and under the condition that recycled material carries with it some of the environmental impact that was created earlier in its life, paper made in Sweden of fresh fibre from sustainably managed forests has a lower environmental impact than German recycled paper.

 Would you like to know more?
 Download the report summary and learn more about the findings!